 Rendezvous – Primarily on-prem meeting room booking solution

-Rendezvous is a meeting scheduling solution providing an all-round platform for meeting related tasks.
-Rendezvous is a primarily on-prem-based solution, which is deployed at the organizational premise.
+Rendezvous is a meeting scheduling solution providing an all-around platform for meeting-related tasks.
+Rendezvous is a primarily on-prem based solution, which is deployed at the organizational premise.

 Robin - 100% cloud-based for G-Suite and Microsoft

 Robin is a completely cloud based meeting room booking system, which manages meeting room scheduling and desk management to enable businesses to make better use of their office resources.
 Robin offers a smart interactive floorplan solution making it easy for users to get an overview of their workplace.